Aggression Levels in Dogs

 If you’re interested in evaluating your dog’s behavior, you can still take the C-BARQ.
 The survey, which takes 10 to 15 minutes to complete, is located on the University of Pennsylvania’s School of Veterinary Medicine Website.

-While aggression in breeds may be helpful as a guide it is not accurate or completely reliable to judge a dog’s characteristics.
-A way more important predictor of aggression is to look at a dog’s individual temperament and behavioral history with both humans and other dogs.
+While aggression in breeds may be helpful as a guide, it is not accurate or entirely reliable to judge a dog’s characteristics.
+A more important predictor of aggression is to look at a dog’s temperament and behavioral history with both humans and other dogs.
 Ensure that the breed is a good fit for your lifestyle to reduce the likelihood of behavioral problems.

 Article written by Author: Kim Boatman, and The Dog Daily Expert